aditya123473892/wagtail/Nightly-testing-of-official-plugins.md

     print("Unable to report to #nightly-build-failures slack channel because SLACK_WEBHOOK_URL is not set")
 ```

-3) Add a CircleCI Job that runs the tests against Wagtail master and schedule it to run nightly
+3) Add a CircleCI Job that runs the tests against Wagtail `main` and schedule it to run nightly

 ```yaml
 jobs: